uncoil/dynamic-route-rewrite/README.md

+Vercel support has pushed a fix that resolves this issue!
+Nice work folks!

+---

 This repo is setup to reproduce the issue I'm seeing with Next.js deployed on Vercel.
 When next.config.js contains `rewrites`, the rewrites 404 when referring to paths with dynamic segments.

 The rewrites are setup to map `/a-path?fid=an-id` to the destination `/an-id/a-path`.
 When the path contains a dynamic segment (see `/pages/orders/[orderId]/index.js`), the vercel deployed version 404s for these routes.
 Click through the pages from root to see it happen.